PillPall/aws-ec2-security_groups/README.md

 ```
 "vpc_{{ company }}_ENV_{{ aws_environment }}_sg_{{ item.name }}"
 ```
-* During creation of a security group Ansible test if a security group with the same name already exist and exit with an error
+* During creation of a security group Ansible checks if a security group with the same name already exist and exit with an error
-* During modifying a security group Ansible tests if a security group exist, if not it will fai
+* During modifying of a security group Ansible checks if a security group exists looking up for the security group name
+* During deletion of a securitu group Ansible checks if the defined security groups exists looking up for the security group name

 # TO-DOs:
 [TO-DOs](./TODO.md)